e0958902/tp/docs/UserGuide.md

 2. Tries to read some information, and fill in placeholder values for fields that fail to load.

 3. Crash due to bad data.

 </div>

 > Therefore, only edit the file if you are confident you can update it correctly.

 <div class="warning-box">
 :warning: <strong>Warning: </strong>

-If you edit valid data directly inside the `.json` file, you have to <b>delete the text file [TODAY_DATE].txt in data/dailymed/</b>.
-Otherwise, the next time MediTracker runs, it will continue to read the old data saved in the [TODAY_DATE].txt.
+If you edit valid data directly inside the `.json` file, you have to **delete the text file <TODAY_DATE>.txt in data/dailymed/**.
+Otherwise, the next time MediTracker runs, it will continue to read the old data saved in the
+<TODAY_DATE>.txt.

 </div>

 ### Advanced feature: Setting an arbitrary time